Galileo-Galilei/kedro-mlflow/docs/source/05_API/01_python_objects/01_Datasets.md

 - flavor (str): Built-in or custom MLflow model flavor module.
 Must be Python-importable.
 - run_id (Optional[str], optional): MLflow run ID to use to load the model from or save the model to.
 It plays the same role as "filepath" for standard mlflow datasets.
 Defaults to None.
-- artifact_path (str, optional): the run relative path tothe model.
+- artifact_path (str, optional): the run relative path to the model.
 - pyfunc_workflow (str, optional): Either `python_model` or `loader_module`.See [mlflow workflows](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#workflows).
 - load_args (Dict[str, Any], optional): Arguments to `load_model` function from specified `flavor`.
 Defaults to None.
 - save_args (Dict[str, Any], optional): Arguments to `log_model` function from specified `flavor`.
 Defaults to None.